Sailias/bitcoin_payable/README.md

 ## Notify your application when a payment is Rolled Back
-A transaction won't be considered solid or secure and the payment won't be set as paid until a transaction reaches `config.confirmations`.
+A transaction won't be considered solid or secure and the payment won't be set as `:confirmed` until a transaction reaches `config.confirmations`.
 If you decided to set `config.zero_tx=true` your model will be notified as payment received even if the transaction doesn't have any confirmation.
-If for a reason such a double spend the transaction that made the payment to be set as paid doesn't reach the desired level of security `config.confirmations` your model will be notified and the payment set as `:pending`.
+If for a reason such a double spend the transaction that made the payment to be set as paid doesn't reach the desired level of security `config.confirmations` your model will be notified and the payment set as `:paid_in_full`.

 Use the `bitcoin_payment_rollback` method in your model